bogwi/PieQ/README.md

     ```
 5. And this this how you initiate the Queue.
     ```zig
-        var minQueue = PriorityQueue(u32, u32, .min, compareU32).init(your_allocator);
+        var minQueue = PieQ(u32, u32, .min, compareU32).init(your_allocator);
         defer minQueue.deinit();
     ```

-To find more, please look at the testing section, file `pie_queue.zig`.
+To find more, please look at the testing section, file `pieq.zig`.
 Tests and the code are placed together so you can explore the implementation better, hovering over the functions and all.
 Thanks.